markusunger/200_OK_admin/case-study.md

 - Allowing real-time request and response inspection that requires communication between the API backend and the web interface application.
 - Supporting the full CORS functionality for allowing cross-origin requests to the APIs.
-- Support for SSl-encrypted requests across all APIs and thus finding a system architecture that provides the means to do so.
+- Support for SSL-encrypted requests across all APIs and thus finding a system architecture that provides the means to do so.

 ### Real-Time Request and Response Inspection